niwinz/niwibe-site/content/blog/2016-04-03-state-management-with-rum.md

      [:span counter]]))
 ```

-This allows you components only focus the smallest portion of the state and **does
+One of the big advantages of using lenses in reactive components is because they
-not trigger rerendering** of the component if other portion of the state is changed.
+**does not trigger the component rerendering** if other portion of the atom is
+modified.

-The lenses are not limited to tree like structures, in fact you can provide just
+Also, the lenses are not limited to tree like structures, in fact you can provide
-plain function that receives the state as first arguent and should return the
+just plain function that receives the state as first arguent and should return the
 focused data.
-In fact, in the project where I'm using it, the state is modeled for
+In [uxbox][1] the state is strictly organized like a database using
-facilitate the fast lookup by id instead of UI structure and the lenses are the
-reponsible to provide a specific views of the state ready to use from components.
+data normalization and indexing for fast lookup by id.
+Using lenses allows have
+different versions of state just adapted for the UI.

-An other very interesting property of lenses, is that are very composable just using
+An other very interesting property of lenses is that they are composable in the
-clojurescript facilities for function composition `comp`, in the same way as
-the transducers works:
+same way as transducers: using plain function composition facilities such as
+`comp`:

 ```clojure
 (defonce sample-state (atom {:foo {:bar 2}}))